FROM MY WINDOW

 "It speaks to New Yorkers' resilience and how much we care for and look after one another, even if from a distance."

-Tell us a bit more about yourself and your background?
+Hello Danielle, tell us a bit more about yourself and your background?

 I don’t come from an art background at all.
 I was a history major in college and then went on to law school.
 I practiced law for a few years, and then devoted myself to raising my two daughters full time.
 I had dabbled in photography for years, but never in any serious way until I took an introduction to photography class at the International Center for Photography in NYC about 11 years ago.
 From that moment on I was completely hooked.
 Photography became my passion and my way of expressing myself.
 It has become a very large part of who I am.

 Explain your idea behind your project observing life from your apartment?

 I’m primarily a street photographer.
 When Covid-19 hit in mid March and I quarantined in my apartment, there were days that I never left.
 I initially panicked that I wouldn’t be able to go out to shoot, since it’s my source of solace and one of my greatest joys.
 I spent a good deal of time staring out the window, and it wasn’t long before I realized there was life in NYC that I could document without leaving my home.
 I began shooting every day at 7 pm when my neighbors would emerge at their windows and balconies to applaud our essential workers.
 Some of my neighbors caught on to me and would look for me and my camera at 7 pm.
 One family would wave and blow kisses every night, my most favorite moment.
 I also began shooting at other points during the day, often capturing everyday mundane moments and expressions.
 What I learned most from this project is that you don’t have to go far to make work.
 In fact, sometimes the best work comes from staying close to home and just being invested in your subject matter.

 Do you have a favourite quote/lyric/saying that resonates with you the best?